axfreeman/capitalism-9.0/readme.md

 ## What does the simulation do?

 When it starts up, you see a screen with a number of tables in it, and various other controls.
+These are all described in the user guide.

 The tables represent the following objects: